gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and stuck out its manipulator.
 "Thank you."

-"Um..."
+"Um…"
 Maddy and Gumption glanced at each other.
 Maddy reached out hesitantly and shook the bot's manipulator, grateful that it was the one with the fingers rather than the clamp.
 "You're welcome?
-But---what are you doing here?"
+But—what are you doing here?"

 "This is supposed to be part of a sneak attack on Location Six Bitty One, locally referred to as 'Rusty Bridge',"